Welcome to the...

 Drill Team Championships

-QUESTION #1 - How Do I Apply to Attend the NHSDTC Solo & Dual Event(s)?
+QUESTION #1 - What is the NHSDTC Solo & Dual Competition?

-Recent changes in the method of competition (outlined below) allows a virtual unlimited number of qualified entrants.
-However in practocal terms, the full-weight rifle division (Demilitarized) is expected to host EXACTLY 96 (solo) and 60 dual teams maximum, the Alternative Arms division (light-weight rifles and female armed competitors) is expected to host 40 cadets (solo) and 30 dual entries, and the Unarmed Division Duals should total around 50 total pairs.
+Due to massive demand, changes in the method of competition allows a virtual unlimited number of qualified entrants.
+However in practical terms, the Armed division is expected to host about 75 solo and 45 dual teams maximum and the Unarmed Division Duals should total around 40 total pairs.

-QUESTION #4 - Is There Both a Masters and Challenge Level of the Solo & Dual Competition?
+QUESTION #6 - Are There Different Levels of the Solo & Dual Competition?

-No, there is only an Open Level available for all to enter, meaning everyone competes together from the entries of the Masters Levels cadets, Challenge Level cadets, as well as cadets attending from across the United States just for the solo & dual event.
+No, there is only one level of competition available for all to enter, meaning everyone competes together from the entries within the Division I, II and III Levels and Open Level Color Guard cadets, as well as cadets attending from across the United States just for the solo & dual event.

 Every school attending the NHSDTC competition is granted a single entrant into the Solo & Dual competition as a part of their Nationals inclusion.
-Those cadets wishing to complete in the Solo and/or Dual events WITHOUT an atttending school are known as "stand-along entries".
+Those cadets wishing to complete in the Solo and/or Dual events WITHOUT an attending school are known as "stand-along entries".
 These cadets MAY be required to submit a DVD to SNI for review or post a video on YouTube to be reviewed by SNI depending on their qualifications listed on the entry form.
 NOTE: This is a lofty competition.
-It is suggested that entrants maintain a top three finiish in local meets before attenpting entry into the NHSDTC competition.
-They don't have to be a top finisher, but all competitors should have the basic skills to put on a good show at the event.
+It is suggested that entrants maintain a top three finish in local meets before attempting entry into the NHSDTC competition.
+While we often make exceptions for cadets with positive attitude who have worked hard and wish to be a part of the event to learn and grow as a driller, it is NOT for those simply looking to hang out and are not serious about their routine or their drill.
+Cadets don't have to be a champion from their area, but all competitors should have the basic skills to put on a good show at the event.

-QUESTION #8 - Can I Compete in Both the Demilitarized Division, Then Also in the Unarmed Division Dual Event?
+QUESTION #8 - Can I Compete in Both the Armed Division, then also in the Unarmed Division Dual Event?

 No, a cadet may only compete in one solo and one dual event, no exceptions.

-No, beginning this year those cadets competing with an attending school entering just the solo and.or dual competition events will simply pay the $50 event Registration Fee.
+No, those cadets competing WITHOUT an attending school entering just the solo and/or dual competition events will simply pay the $75 event Registration Fee and the $35 per cadet package fee.

-While the early December initial entry deadline applies to all team entries, a much more flexible entry policy is maintained for the Solo and/or Dual competiton due to the liberal ability to expand the size of the competition field.
-Therefore, cadets looking to enter the Solo and/or Dual Exhibition competition must register no later than March 1st to have a chance of gaining a competition slot but of course the earlier the better the chance of getting in!
+While the early December initial entry deadline applies to all team entries, a much more flexible entry policy is maintained for the Solo and/or Dual competition due to the liberal ability to expand the size of the competition field.
+Must like getting into the college you want, applying early helps.
+Therefore, cadets looking to enter the Solo and/or Dual Exhibition competition SHOULD register no later than March 1st to have the best chance of gaining a competition slot but of course the earlier the better the chance of getting in!

 No, all entries in the NHSDTC must come from the same school.
 Therefore any Dual Exhibition entrant must have both cadets from the same school.
-The only exception to this is for youngsters who are in Cival Air Patrol, Young Marines, Army Cadet Corps, and/or Naval Sea Cadets or similar.
+The only exception to this is for youngsters who are in Civil Air Patrol, Young Marines, Army Cadet Corps, and/or Naval Sea Cadets or similar non-school based programs.

 There is no requirement that you be a part of JROTC to compete in any phase of the Nationals, However, schools or cadets competing together within a JROTC unit must all attend the same high school.
 However, community-based cadets such as Naval Sea Cadets, Army Cadet Corps, Young Marines, etc. do not have this limitation.

-If you are enrolled in the JROTC program in your school, you MUST have approval from the JROTC Senior Instructor to be accepted into the event.
-Failure to maintain this approval can result in your removal from the NHSDTC event.
+If your school maintains a JROTC program, (whether you are entered within it or not), you MUST have approval from the JROTC Senior Instructor to be accepted into the NHSDTC event.
+Failure to maintain this approval will likely result in your removal from the NHSDTC event.
+Remember and remind your instructor, you can attend as a non-affiliate and they will have no duties nor any responsibility for you at the NHSDTC.
+This would be your parents job.
 If you attend a high school where JROTC is NOT offered, then you are not required to obtain any permissions to attend from any higher authority (other than mom and/or dad!).

 Sports Network International